Gay Courter: Biography

-Courter was born in Pittsburgh, Pennsylvania to Leonard M. Weisman, an international businessman, and Elsie Spector Weisman, a social worker who studied at Carnegie Tech.
+Courter was born in Pittsburgh, Pennsylvania to Leonard M. Weisman, an international businessman, and Elsie Spector Weisman, a social worker.
 She is the elder of two daughters.
-Her sister, Robin Madden, M.D., is a pediatrician.
-Her foster sister, Jennifer Chang Su, began living with the family while they were in Taiwan in 1952.

-Courter attended schools in Taiwan, Japan and the United States, and was homeschooled by her mother during their travels.
+Courter attended schools in Taiwan, Japan, and the United States and was homeschooled by her mother during their travels.
 She graduated from AB Davis High School and received a B.A. in Drama/Film from Antioch College in 1966.

-From 1967 to 1970, she worked in the documentary and educational film business in New York with Harvest Productions, ACI Films, and Concord Productions and in 1972 co-founded Courter Films and Associates with husband Philip Courter producing more than 200 documentary, educational, and corporate films.
+From 1967 to 1970, she worked in the documentary and educational film business in New York with Harvest Productions, ACI Films, and Concord Productions.
+In 1972, Courter co-founded Courter Films and Associates with her husband Philip Courter.
+Together, they produced more than 200 documentary, educational, and corporate films.

 Courter has been a vocal supporter of children's rights.
 She was a Guardian ad Litem in the Florida Courts for 25 years.
-Her non-fiction book, I Speak For This Child: True Stories of a Child Advocate led to many television appearances including the Today Show, Good Morning America, and 20/20.
+Her non-fiction book, I Speak For This Child: True Stories of a Child Advocate, led to television appearances on the Today Show, Good Morning America, and 20/20.

-Courter currently lives in Crystal River, Florida with her husband.
-They are the parents of Blake Courter, an engineer; Joshua Courter, a filmmaker and furniture designer; and Ashley Rhodes-Courter, MSW, a motivational speaker and social worker.

 Courter is also a travel writer for Creators Syndicate and other outlets.
-She is a member of the North American Travel Journalists Association, The Authors Guild, and Writers Guild of America.
+She is a member of the North American Travel Journalists Association, The Authors Guild, and the Writers Guild of America.

+Courter lives in Crystal River, Florida with her husband.
+They have three children.

 Diamond Princess

 In February 2020, Courter was one of 3,700 passengers and crew quarantined on the Diamond Princess cruise ship, which was held in port at Yokohama, Japan during the coronavirus outbreak.
 In an interview with The New York Times, Courter questioned the efficacy of keeping passengers quarantined on board the ship, where the virus was rapidly spreading.
-The Atlantic published a piece by Courter, detailing her trip in Asia, her time on the Diamond Princess, and her experience in quarantine once back in the United States.
-Courter feared she and her husband would suffer from symptoms of PTSD, and those experiences later became the book, Quarantine!
-How I Survived the Diamond Princess Cornonavirus Crisis.
+The Atlantic published a piece by Courter, detailing her trip to Asia, her time on the Diamond Princess, and her experience in quarantine once back in the United States.
+Courter feared she and her husband would suffer from symptoms of PTSD.
+Their experiences later became the book Quarantine!
+How I Survived the Diamond Princess Coronavirus Crisis.

 Literary styles and themes

 Courter has written novels in both the first person and third person narrative styles.
-Many of her stories are based in places where she lived, such as central Brazil and Israel; people she has known including her paternal grandmother, who was a Russian midwife; and Israeli spies, who were family friends.
+Many of her stories are based in places where she lived, such as central Brazil and Israel; people she has known, including her paternal grandmother, who was a Russian midwife; and Israeli spies, who were family friends.
 Her father was an arms merchant for Israel and purchased an aircraft carrier for their navy.